gauge-sh/tach/README.md

 ❌ ./utils/helpers.py: Import "core.PublicAPI" is blocked by boundary "core".
 Tag(s) ["utils"] do not have access to ["core"].
 ```

-If you want to enforce a public interface for the module, import and reference each object you want exposed in the module's `__init__.py`:
+If you want to define a public interface for the module, import and reference each object you want exposed in the module's `__init__.py`:
 ```python
 # db/__init__.py
 from db.service import PublicAPI